Deadlines, Announcements & Prize Information

 A: Entries for the contest must be received by September 3.

-A: The winning entry will be chosen from the finalists and announced at the 2014 Writing for the Soul Conference in Colorado Springs.
+A: The winning entry will be chosen from the finalists and announced in February 2015.

 - Q: When will a list of finalists be published?